Diocese of Yakima: Sex abuse

-In January 2008, the Diocese of Yakima agreed to pay $25,000 each to four women who stated they had been sexually abused by Reverend Michael Simpson.
+In January 2008, the Diocese of Yakima agreed to pay $25,000 each to four women who stated they had been sexually abused by Michael Simpson.
 The alleged crimes took place at Saint Aloysius Parish in Toppenish when the plaintiffs were minors.
-In 2005, a woman from Zillah also sued the diocese, saying she was sexually abused by Simpson.

-In April 2008, Bishop Sevilla accepted blame for hiring former diocesan seminarian Juan Gonzalez in 2003 to work as a retreat director for the diocese.
-Gonzalez was being investigated at that time by police in Marion County, Oregon, for viewing child pornography.
-Sevilla said he knew about the investigation but hired Gonzalez anyway.

-After Gonzalez was arrested in Yakima County on an Oregon warrant, Sevilla said he was never notified of the charges.
-He also acknowledged he never followed up with authorities.
-The charges later were dropped.

-In May 2008, Sevilla admitted that he failed to notify parishioners in the diocese about Reverend Jose Joaquin Estrada Arango, convicted earlier in 2008 of fondling a 14-year-old girl in Oregon.
+In May 2008, Sevilla admitted that he failed to notify parishioners in the diocese about Jose Joaquin Estrada Arango, a priest convicted in 2008 of fondling a 14-year-old girl in Oregon.
 Estrada had worked in four parishes in Yakima between 2001 and 2003.

-In 2014, Sevilla testified in a civil lawsuit against the diocese.
-The plaintiff claimed to have been sexually assaulted in 1999 at age 17 by seminarian Aaron Ramirez at Resurrection Catholic Church in Zillah.
-The suit alleged that the diocese had been negligent in checking Ramirez's background when he applied to enter the priesthood.

-Ramirez fled to Mexico after the incident, where he became an Anglican priest.
-Sevilla did not notify the Mexican Anglican archbishop about Ramirez's alleged crimes until 2005.
-A federal judge ruled in 2024 that the diocese and Resurrection Parish were not liable for the 2014 abuse.

 The Richland Police Department arrested Robert Davalle, a permanent deacon at Christ the King Parish in Richland, in June 2017 on two counts of first-degree child molestation.
-Two sisters had accused him of touching them inappropriately when they were young girls in the 2000s.
-The girls said that Davalle kissed them and felt their breasts.
+Two sisters had accused him of touching them inappropriately in the 2000s.
 He pleaded guilty in May 2018 to two counts of child molestation and was sentenced to prison for at least five years.

 In July 2019, the diocese published a list of 21 priests and deacons with credible accusations of sexual abuse of minors.
 In September 2019, the Vatican instructed Archbishop Paul Etienne of Seattle to investigate Sevilla's handling of sexual abuse cases and to determine if he retaliated against diocesan employees who criticized his actions.
 In July 2022, Francis released a formal reprimand to Sevilla over his handling of sexual abuse allegations.